Department of Water Resources

 - An assessment of the regional operations and maintenance (O&M) and flood emergency response issues and how they will be addressed.

-What role will DWR play in Regional Planning?
+What role does DWR play in Regional Planning?

-DWR will participate in the planning process as requested by the regional agencies, exchange planning information, provide technical information, and financial assistance through a directed funding program.
-The level of DWR's involvement may vary depending on the region and the availability of resources at the local level and their desire to have DWR involved.
-When the regional plans are completed, DWR will incorporate feasible components of the regional plans in the 2017 Central Valley Flood Protection Plan (CVFPP) Update that are consistent with the State Systemwide Investment Approach as defined in 2012 CVFPP.
+Regional planning is a locally-led process.
+However, DWR supports regional collaboration by providing technical information and financial assistance through a directed funding program.
+The level of DWR's involvement has varied depending on the region and the availability of resources at the local level.
+DWR is now reviewing each RFMP to incorporate into the 2017 CVFPP Update the feasible components of the regional plans that are consistent with the State Systemwide Investment Approach as defined in 2012 CVFPP.

 For more information, e-mail RFMP@water.ca.gov.